 How to Make Fermented Green & Red Tomato Salsa (Yes!
 Use Up All Those Tomatoes in a Healthy Way!)

 We had a very early freeze this Fall---in September!
-Summer was barely over!
-Our growing season here in our mountains is pretty short as it is, so I was very dismayed when the temperatures suddenly dipped for a couple of days, leaving my tomatoes, zucchini, and pepper plants shriveled with lots of developing fruit on the vines.
+Summer wasn’t even over!
+Our growing season here in our mountains is pretty short as it is, so I was dismayed when the temperatures suddenly dipped for a couple of days, leaving my tomatoes, zucchini, and pepper plants shriveled with lots of developing fruit on the vines.

 One of the ways we fermented all these tomatoes was to make a juicy, chunky salsa!
 This stuff is dee-LICIOUS!
 One thing about fermented foods----they don't tend to last very long, since they are so good!
 Honestly, storage is usually not an issue because of this reason alone!

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I may receive a very small commission at no extra charge to you.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra charge to you.

 How to Make Fermented Salsa from Green & Red Tomatoes